nickstuaw/nickstuaw/README.md

 # Nicholas S. G. Williams (preferred: Nick)
 * 20 Years Old (February, 2003)
 * 📌 Studying in Manchester, U.K.
+* I'm trying to become a solopreneur over the long term because I have a number of key ideas for digital products.
+My goal now is to bundle these plans together into one product.
 * I want to work for Android 🤔
 * E-mail: [`enquiries@nickinnovates.com`](mailto://enquiries@nickinnovates.com)
 * # Favourite quotes